"But of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die."

 "God is always invented to explain those things that you do not understand."

 Richard Feynman Nobel winning American physicist

 As the 17 million square miles of the South American Tectonic Plate drove west at just over an inch a year, it elbowed aside the 1 million square miles of the Caribbean plate, shoving it at half an inch a year into the southeastern edge of 29 million square miles of the North America plate.
 These large collisions accommodated the curvature of the earth by cracking like a plate of glass dropped onto a concrete slab.
 For example, Cuba rested firmly on the North American Plate.

-But just off its southern shore was the 25,000 foot deep and 250 mile long Cayman trench, which was consuming the 73,000 square miles of the Conave micro-plate, driven north.
-Ninety miles to the south the island of Jamaica was being shoved inexorably toward that trench.
-But Jamaica was also being pulled apart by the Walton fault, moving west at half an inch a year, connected by transverse faults to the Plantain Garden Fault, slipping west at a full inch a year and running 300 miles from the island of Hispaniola to the once volcanic Blue Mountains in Jamaica's interior.
+But just off its southern shore was the 25,000 foot deep and 250 mile long Cayman trench, which was consuming the 73,000 square miles of the Conave micro-plate, driving north.
+Ninety miles to the south the island of Jamaica is thus being shoved inexorably toward that trench.
+Some day it will be consumed by it.
+But in the meantime Jamaica was also being pulled apart by the Walton fault, moving west at half an inch a year, connected by transverse faults to the Plantain Garden Fault, slipping west at a full inch a year and running 300 miles from the island of Hispaniola to the once volcanic Blue Mountains in Jamaica's interior.
 As the waxing quarter moon set on the evening of 6 June, 1693, the delicate balance of all this intricate geological machinery was on the verge of breaking.

 "Then the Lord rained down burning sulfur on Sodom and Gomorrah...Thus he overthrew those cities and the entire plain, destroying all those living in the cities..."